Federal Tax Credit for Energy Efficiency on GeoThermal Heat Pump

 If you used say $200 of the $500 energy efficiency tax credit from 2005 – 2008, and did not utilize the 2009 – 2010 energy efficiency tax credit, you would still have a $300 credit available.

 Double dip!
-Local utilities like PG&E have their own rebates for Energy Efficient Appliances.
+Local utilities like PG&E have their own rebates for Energy Efficient Products.
 To find out if rebates or other incentives are available in your area, visit the ENERGY STAR Rebate Finder.

 See: Weatherize your home – Fix Leaky Ducts – Reducing Air Leaks